Rick Ankiel: Washington Nationals (2011–2012)

 On December 20, 2010, the Washington Nationals signed him to a one-year, $1.5 million contract.

 Ankiel played in 122 games for the Nationals in 2011, hitting .239 with 9 home runs and 37 RBIs while platooning in center field with Roger Bernadina.
 He had a .996 fielding percentage for the season, committing one error in 113 games in the outfield.

 The Nationals re-signed Ankiel to a one-year, $1.25 million minor league deal for 2012.
 He began the season on the disabled list, rehabbing in the minors.
 Once promoted, his role was limited as a backup outfielder.
 In 68 games, he hit .228 with five home runs and 15 RBIs in 158 at-bats.
 He started 37 games in center field and played 62 total games in center field.
-On July 19, as Nationals closer Drew Storen was added to the roster, and Ankiel was designated for assignment by the Nationals to make room.
+On July 19, as Nationals closer Drew Storen was added to the roster, Ankiel was designated for assignment by the Nationals to make room.
 On July 27, Ankiel was released by the Nationals.